wilg/la-fire-maps/README.md

-# LA fire recent satellite imagery
+# LA fires recent satellite imagery

 This is a way to make Maxar open data easier to view on the web so people can see if their house burned down.